neo4pm/supporting_materials/README.md

 # Structure
 The repository is structured by two directories.

+## how to
+In this directory, you can find examples on how you can use neo4pm library.

 ## papers
 In this directory, you can find relevant materials which are used in different papers.